Category –

 Can I Claim a Refund on TCS?

-Note: In order to claim a refund of the TCS, you’ll need to file an income tax return and claim refund in the assessment year.
+Note: In order to claim a refund of the TCS, you’ll need to file an income tax return and claim a refund in the assessment year.
 You’ll have to provide the TCS certificate to the income tax authorities while filing your tax return.

 Is TCS on Foreign Remittance Refundable?
 Here’s How to Claim It